Fundacio-Bit/bioatles-frontend/README.md

 You only need [NodeJS](https://nodejs.dev/) to execute this app on a local server.

+Add a file called ".env" in your project root and add the folloeing variable:

+For production mode, to deploy in JBoss:

+REACT_APP_ROUTER_BASE=/serproes-front

+For development mode:

+REACT_APP_ROUTER_BASE=

 Once installed open a console, go to the project folder and run:

 ```